Washington state’s COVID vaccine leader weighs in on struggles and successes

 But not long after the COVID-19 vaccine arrived in Washington state in December, when high-risk nurses, doctors and first responders received the very first shots with great fanfare, the days were endless for SheAnne Allen.

-As the Washington state Department of Health’s (DOH) COVID-19 Vaccine Director, it has been Allen’s job to make sure the right people are getting vaccinated at the right time — and have access to the system that makes it all happen.
+As COVID-19 vaccine director at the Washington State Department of Health, it has been Allen’s job to make sure the right people are getting vaccinated at the right time — and have access to the system that makes it all happen.

 There have been struggles — with staffing, with online and phone access to scheduling appointments and with the unpredictability around the number of doses being sent to the state.

-Four months after the first vaccine, some 3.2 million Washingtonians have been vaccinated.
-And this week, the state opened a new tier of eligibility, making two million new residents able to make vaccine appointments.
+Four months after the first vaccine shot, some 3.2 million Washingtonians have been vaccinated.
+And this week, the state opened a new tier of eligibility, making 2 million more residents able to make vaccine appointments.

 The state will also no longer require people to use the Phase Finder tool to prove they are eligible for the shot.

-Allen, who previously led the DOH’s childhood and adult vaccine program, thought taking over the COVID-19 vaccine response last spring would be a “natural fit.”
+Allen, who previously led the DOH childhood and adult vaccine program, thought taking over the COVID-19 vaccine response last spring would be a “natural fit.”

 “I understood the infrastructure, the storage and handling, the providers and enrollment process,” she said.
 “I understood the foundation.